 In some cases you may need the whole VM for your job.
 Multi-threaded programs will usually benefit from it.
 You will need extra resource requirements in your job submission file.
 For example, if you need a minimum of 8 cores, 16GB of RAM and 250GB of scratch space for your job, use the following parameters in your job submission file:

 You can also add a different request parameter per job.
 The VMs will be dynamically partioned into jobs to maximally fit the VM flavour.
 See the submission manual page for reference on the HTCondor request parameters.

 Managing Batch Jobs on the submission host

 In this case, the submission files and the executable will have to reside on the CANFAR batch login node.
-Connect to the batch node with your CANFAR username (refered as
+Connect to the batch node with your CADC username (refered as

-Then you will need to source your credentials to access your tenant’s VMs:
+Then you will need to source your credentials to access your project’s VMs:

-This file is the same as the one you can download from your tenant, when clicking in the API Access tab from your dashboard.
+This file is the same as the one you can download from your project, when clicking in the API Access tab from your dashboard.
 It should download it for you, then replace

 Now to submit the job, there is a special wrapper script that will share your VM with CANFAR, add some boiler plate lines for the cloud-scheduler, validate and submit the job.
 Instead of running